fsprojects/FsLexYacc/docs/content/fsyacc.md

         --light-off: Add #light "off" to the top of the generated file

-        --ml-compatibility: Support the use of the global state from the 'Parsing' module in FSharp.PowerPack.dll.
+        --ml-compatibility: Support the use of the global state from the 'Parsing' module in FsLexYacc.dll.

         --tokens: Simply tokenize the specification file itself.